 Singapore: In the fast-paced tech industry of Singapore, a Director of Engineering can anticipate earning between SGD 190,000 and 310,000 per year.
 The city-state's dense concentration of tech companies provides a competitive landscape.

-Ukraine: In Ukraine, the IT sector has witnessed remarkable growth, becoming a vital part of the country’s economy and making its mark globally with IT services and product companies.
+Ukraine: In Ukraine, engineering teams at smaller companies witnessed remarkable growth, becoming a vital part of the country's economy and making its mark globally with IT services and product companies.
 According to data from Talent Up, a Director of Engineering can earn around UAH 1,979,300.
 It is imperative to note that salaries might exhibit variances depending on the company's scale, specific industry demands, and geopolitical situations.

 Poland: Poland, with its stable economy and thriving IT sector, provides an appealing environment for tech talents and companies alike.
+Every engineering department is constantly looking out for top engieering talent.
 According to Payscale, a Director of Engineering in Poland can expect to earn between PLN 240,000 and 430,000 annually.
 This figure, however, is subject to fluctuate based on factors such as the city, industry, and specific company policies.

 Conclusion